XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• Supports a range of registered (RRSP, TFSA, etc.) and non-registered account types
+• Comprehensive selection of account types, including registered (RRSP, TFSA, RESP, etc.) and non-registered options

-• User-friendly web and mobile trading platforms with real-time quotes and portfolio tools
+• Advanced web platform and mobile app with robust research tools and real-time quotes

 P. Laurore